sarcophagus-org/governance-incentives-contract/README.md

 ## Distribute Rewards

-To allocate all unallocated rewards held in the Collection Contract to voters, run:
+To distribute all unallocated rewards held in the Collection Contract to voters, run:

 ```
 npm run distribution